Bashar403/zipperzing/README.md

 - Deploy the application to Azure for public access.

-## Additional Documentation

-- Flowcharts and diagrams can be found in the `docs` directory.

 Please refer to the GitHub repository for the latest updates and codebase.